 Argentina opposition front-runner strikes populist tone in Madrid, markets hold steady

-In comments that followed a speech at the Spanish parliament, he indicated he would, if elected, take a tougher stance on international access to Argentina's vast Vaca Muerta shale reserves, a magnet for investment.
+In comments that followed a speech in the Spanish parliament, he indicated that, if elected, he would take a tougher stance on international access to Argentina's vast Vaca Muerta shale reserves, a magnet for investment.

 "There's no point in having oil if in order to extract it you have to let multinationals come and take it away," he said.
 "I don't have a problem with multinationals but my primary concern is to generate riches for Argentina and Argentines."